The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Consider whether the product is mobile-friendly, available in different languages, has auto-scheduler options and whether it includes any gamification or incentives to promote user engagement.

 You need to get a full understanding of how charges work: pay per engagement, license-based or flat rate.
 You should also consider how scaling up works, either for additional employees in the future or even to add partners or customers.
-In addition, check contract conditions (sign up period, notice period) and, importantly in the face of GDPR, what happens to your data.
+In addition, check contract conditions (like sign up period, notice period) and, importantly in the face of GDPR, what happens to your data.

 Finally, don't forget to ask for a reference customer who you can discuss the product with.

 So, it’s all signed off.
 What next?
-Follow these steps to ensure your employee advocacy program is implemented effectively and fit-for-purpose from the start.
+Follow these steps to ensure your Employee Advocacy program is implemented effectively and fit for purpose from the start.

 Don’t forget the knowledge-sharing element of social advocacy: 62% of LinkedIn members engage with content on the platform because it’s educational or informative and 50% of them say they are more likely to buy from a company they engage with on LinkedIn.
 [Source: LinkedIn]